January 16, 2015 | Posted in VINYL RECORDS | By Jason Sositko

 Stiffener pads: Buy them or make your own

-I have had a few sellers ship to me with out stiffeners added, unfortunately almost every time I have received a broken record, it was when it was shipped that way; though to the credit of the USPS, most times it will make through unharmed.
-Surprisingly enough I have had that happen only a few times, with thousands of records shipped to me.
-I feel good about at least one stiffener in with the package.
+I have had a few sellers ship to me with out stiffeners added.
+Unfortunately every time I have received a broken record, it was when it was shipped without some sort of stiffener.
+To give credit to the USPS, most times it will make it through unharmed.

 The United States Postal Service (USPS) has a Media Mail rate.
 This provides an economical way to ship Books, CD’s, DVDs, and LP’s.
 You can not ship magazines, trading cards, or video games with Media Mail.

 Media Mail is subject to inspection, so don’t cheat, your customer might get a postage due notice when the USPS upgrades it to the next cheapest method.